Fix: “A device which does not exist was specified” on Windows

 Uninstalling Hard Drive

-5. Once done, shutdown the computer and open the CPU case
+5. Shut down your computer and open the CPU case.

-6. Disconnect and reconnect the hard drive, then check if the error is fixed.
+6. Physically disconnect and reconnect the hard drive cables, ensuring a secure connection.
+Start your computer and check if the error is resolved.

 4. Re-Scan Disks

-1. Open the Disk Management by searching it from the Start Menu
+1. Open Disk Management by searching for it in the Start Menu.

 Launching Disk Management Utility